Help us reduce the queues at passenger screening checkpoint by ensuring that you do not pack prohibited items in your hand luggage or checked baggage.

-- Have your passport, boarding pass ready for inspection.
+- Have your passport and boarding pass ready for inspection.

-- Large electrical items, such as laptops, will need to go through X-ray machines separately, so get them ready by taking them out of your hand luggage.
+- Large electrical items, such as laptops, will need to go through the x-ray machines separately, so get them ready by taking them out of your hand luggage.

 - Shoe removal is not mandatory; however, you may be required to take them off if so desired by the screener.

 - Your coat, transparent bag (including medicines) and, if asked, your shoes, all need to go in one tray, but your large electrical items will go through in another.

 - You may be asked to sample items from your plastic bag either by tasting them or by rubbing them on your skin, to make sure they’re safe.